michaelborkowski/lh-array-sort-new/README.md

      cabal build lh-array-sort -fmutable-arrays
     ```

-- Primitive-mutable arrays backend (currently broken):
+- Primitive-mutable arrays backend (checks are the same as with mutable-arrays):

     ```shellsession
      cabal build lh-array-sort -fmutable-arrays